appsmithorg/appsmith/README.md

   <img src="static/animations/invite.gif" width="100%">
 </p>

-[Push a button](https://docs.appsmith.com/core-concepts/access-control) to deploy & share apps with your team, or privately invite your team using OAuth 2.0.
+[Push a button](https://docs.appsmith.com/core-concepts/access-control) to deploy & share apps with your team, or you can privately invite your team using OAuth 2.0.
 Each member can be assigned a role with access to certain parts of the app.<br>

 #### 🔑 Solid 256-bit Encryption

 Appsmith apps are [secure by default](https://docs.appsmith.com/security).
 All connections are TLS-encrypted, and credentials are encrypted with AES-256—so we can't see any of your data.
-For added security, try our [self-hosted options](https://docs.appsmith.com/setup).<br><br>
+For added security, you can try our [self-hosted options](https://docs.appsmith.com/setup).<br><br>

 #### 🎙 Transparent Support

 Issues are inevitable.
-When you have one, our entire team is around to help—
+When you have one, we are more than happy to help—

 - 💬 Talk to us on [Discord](https://discord.gg/rBTTVJp)
 - 📄 Find a solution in our [Documentation](https://docs.appsmith.com)